Intelligence

 What this means architecturally

-Frontier labs cannot price-compete with consumer-hardware inference.
+Frontier labs cannot price-compete with consumer-hardware intelligence.

 Their cost basis is GPU clusters, data centers, electricity, and people.
 Ours is your laptop already running.
 There is no amount of operational efficiency that closes that gap — the floor isn't pricing, it's architecture.

-Over time, as the substrate scales and federation refines the system through real participant use, that quality gap closes for the use cases that actually matter to most people.
+Over time, as the substrate scales and federation refines the system through real participant use, the quality gap closes for the use cases that actually matter to most people.
 The confidence we'll commit to publicly: most participants will choose free over paid for most flows, on their own, because the math works that way.
 No coercion required.
 Just architecture meeting economics.

 When our model ships